lihbr/lihbr-diapositiv/an-introduction-to-nuxt-global-modules/slides.md

 <v-clicks>

-- <twemoji-ninja /> Now available transparently on all our Nuxt projects;
+- <twemoji-ninja /> Now available transparently on all our Nuxt projects
 - <twemoji-rocket /> Shipped to npm, give it a try yourself:

   ```bash
   npm install --global @lihbr/module-docs && module-docs
   ```